Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), East West Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.
 General customer service: 1-888-895-5650.
 Multilingual service available in English, Mandarin, Cantonese, and Spanish.

-Documentation required by East West Bank includes Certified death certificate, Government-issued photo ID for beneficiary, trustee, or estate representative, and Letters Testamentary or Letters of Administration (if no POD, trust, or joint survivorship), along with additional paperwork that varies by account type.
+Documentation required by East West Bank includes Certified death certificate, Government-issued photo ID for the beneficiary, joint owner, trustee, or estate representative, and Letters Testamentary or Letters of Administration (if no POD, trust, or joint survivorship), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions